 Treatment options for pediatric nephrology conditions can vary widely depending on your child’s stage of disease.
-Some kidney problems may require diet modifications, medication, or surgery to correct an anatomical defect, while others might require long-term dialysis or a kidney transplant.
-Our staff also has expertise in managing the many side effects children experience as a result of renal failure, including stunted growth.
+Some kidney problems may require diet modifications, medication or surgery to correct an anatomical defect, while others might require long-term dialysis or a kidney transplant.
+Our staff also has expertise in managing the side effects children experience as a result of renal failure, including stunted growth.

 With a whole-child focus on health and healing, we provide many other family-centered services, including:

 - nurse educators to teach you how to manage your child’s condition

 - social workers to help you cope with your child’s condition

 - Child Life specialists to engage your child in therapeutic play and stress relief activities

 - nondenominational pastoral care for spiritual support and guidance